skysheng7/competition_dominance_analysis/data/README.md

 7. **Drinking_Duration(s)**: Total time the cow spent drinking on the day, recorded in seconds.Data Type: Numeric.

 8. **Drinking_Visits**: Count of the cow's visits to the drinking area on the observed date.
 Data Type: Integer.

+## Dataset Specific Information for: `results/which cows are present each second for feed.rda`

+**Description:**
+This is a list of matrix grouped by date.
+Each matrix documents Time X CowID for which cow is eating/drinking at each second.
+0 means this cow is not present, 1 means this cow is present at the feeder at this second.

+**Number of Variables:**
+varies depending on the day, each column correspondes to a cow ID, total columns should be around 53

+**Number of Cases/Rows:**
+varies depending on the day, each row correspondes to 1 second in that day when >=1 cows are present.

+**Dataset Structure:**
+The dataset is composed of lists, each corresponding to a particular date.
+Each list holds a data frame of instantaneous feeding observations based on timestamps.

+**Variable List:**

+1. **Time**: Timestamp of observation.
+Data Type: POSIXct.

+2. **2007, 2074, ... (and so on for multiple cows)**: Each variable after the timestamp and before the aggregate variables represents a unique cow identifier.
+For each cow, the value signifies whether the cow is feeding at the given timestamp (1 for feeding, 0 for not feeding).
+Data Type: Numeric.

+3. **total_cow_num**: Total number of cows feeding at the given timestamp.
+Data Type: Numeric.

+4. **total_bin_occupied**: Total number of feeding bins occupied at the given timestamp. same as total_cow_num.
+Data Type: Numeric.

+5. **empty_bin_num**: Number of feeding bins that are not occupied at the given timestamp.
+Equals to total number of bins - total_bin_occupied.
+Data Type: Numeric.

+6. **date**: Date of observation.
+Data Type: Date.

+## Dataset Specific Information for: `results/which bins are occupied each second for feed.rda`

+**Description:**
+This is a list of matrix, each matrix records Time X CowID for which bin the cow is at at each second

+**Number of Variables:**
+Each dataset in the list contains around 50 variables for each date entry.
+This number includes the timestamp, date, specific cow identifiers, and some aggregate variables.

+**Number of Cases/Rows:**
+The number of rows for each date's data frame corresponds to the number of seconds when one or more cows are present.
+This varies by day.

+**Dataset Structure:**
+The dataset is a list where each entry corresponds to a particular date.
+Each entry contains a data frame detailing which bin the cow is feeding at based on timestamps, 0 means the cow is not feeding at any bins

+**Variable List:**

+1. **Time**: Timestamp of observation for that specific second.
+Data Type: POSIXct.

+2. **Cow Identifiers (e.g., 2007, 2074, ...)**: Each of these variables is a unique cow identifier.
+The values in these columns indicate the bin ID a specific cow that is feeding (e.g., 1, 2, 3...30) at the given timestamp.
+If the cow is not feeding at that second, it is represented as 0.
+Data Type: Numeric.

+3. **date**: Date of observation.
+Represents the day for which the observations were taken.
+Data Type: Date.

+## Dataset Specific Information for: `results/how much feed left each bin.rda`

+**Description:**
+This is a list of matrix grouped by date.
+Each matrix records Time X Bin for how much feed is at each bin at each second

+**Number of Variables:**
+Each dataset in the list has approximately 33 variables.
+This includes the timestamp (`Time`), date (`date`), total feed (`totalFeed`), and 30 individual variables that record the feed amount for each bin.

+**Number of Cases/Rows:**
+The number of rows in each date's data frame signifies the timestamps for which observations are available.
+As an example, for the date "2020-07-15", there are 76,678 observations, while for "2020-07-16", there are 73,047 observations.

+**Dataset Structure:**
+The dataset is a list where each entry is associated with a specific date.
+Each data frame entry provides details about the feed amount in different bins at specific timestamps.

+**Variable List:**

+1. **Time**: Timestamp of observation.
+Data Type: POSIXct.

+2. **1-30**: These variables represent individual feeding bins.
+Each variable captures the amount of feed in the respective bin at the given timestamp.
+Data Type: Numeric.

+3. **date**: Date of observation.
+Indicates the day the observations were taken.
+Data Type: Date.

+4. **totalFeed**: Represents the total feed amount at the specified timestamp.
+Data Type: Numeric.